irukard/office-cubicle-partitions/README.md

 # Office cubicle partitions

 Affordable office cubicle partitions for 160x80cm desk mounted in non-invasive manner.
-Lined with sound dampning felt.
+62cm tall, lined with sound dampning felt to reduce noise and echo in Teams Meeting calls.

 # Bill of materials